Makkssimka/velo_mir/wp-content/plugins/real-media-library-lite/README.txt

 We offer a [knowledge base and fast support](https://devowl.io/support/) on our website. **Please feel free to open a support ticket if you have questions, issues or feedback about the plugin.** We love to make Real Media Library better!

 = Is Real Media Library free? =
-**Yes, all core features of Real Media Library are free** and you are able to create up to 10 folders.
-You want more? [**Learn more about the PRO version.**](https://devowl.io/go/codecanyon/real-media-library?source=wordpress-org-description)
+**Yes, all core features of Real Media Library are free and you are able to create unlimited main folders.** You want more features like subfolders? [**Learn more about the PRO version.**](https://devowl.io/go/real-media-library?source=wordpress-org-description)

 == Screenshots ==